Home / Compare Energy / Types of gas

 You can’t run a house entirely on gas, though, so you’ll still have two separate bills for electricity and gas.
 Even a gas range uses some electricity.

 LPG is a mixture of gases (mainly propane and butane) that’s typically used for heating, cooking and hot water.
 It’s stored in 45kg or 90kg refillable cylinders and delivered to your home.
 When you run out, you’ll have to call your supplier to have a licensed gas fitter deliver new bottles.
-Note that the 45kg bottles can be replaced as needed, while 90kg bottles need to be accessible from the street for refilling.
+The 45kg bottles can be replaced as needed, while 90kg bottles need to be accessible from the street for refilling.

 Most gas fitters will install two bottles at a time.
 You can choose to install one, but you’ll have to frequently check your usage to make sure you don’t run out before the new bottle arrives.